 Carbohydrate Foods and the Muscle Pump

-Consuming carbohydrates before your workout further contributes to the full, pumped appearance brought upon by increased blood flow.
+Consuming carbohydrates before your workout further contributes to the full, pumped appearance brought on by increased blood flow.
 Your body converts carbohydrates into glucose, which is then stored as glycogen in your muscles.
-Along with this glycogen, the body stores a small amount of water -- helping the muscles to look full and engorged.
+Along with this glycogen, the body stores a small amount of water — helping the muscles to look full and engorged.

 Quality carbohydrates that contain fiber give you with the energy you need, but they release it slowly, so it lasts throughout your workout.
 A small serving of protein, along with the carbohydrates, provides an early delivery of essential amino acids that support the muscle-building and recovery process.
 Before your workout, have a baked white or sweet potato with an egg, a serving of brown rice, with a couple of ounces of chicken on whole-grain bread with a bit of peanut butter or some tuna salad.